Queen Munjeong: As Royal Grand Queen Dowager and Regent

-Despite Yun Won-hyeong's violent rule, Grand Queen Dowager Seongryeol was an effective administrator and continued to rule even after her son reached the age of majority, distributing to the common people land formerly owned by the nobility.
-She was also the most influential supporter of Buddhism during the early dynasty.
+She continued distributing to the common people land formerly owned by the nobility and astonishingly, she was also the most influential supporter of Buddhism during the early dynasty.
 Throughout the Joseon period, Buddhism had been actively discouraged and suppressed by the Neo-Confucianist government.
-Buddhist monks were treated as thought they were on the same social level as slaves, and were not allowed to enter the gates of the capital city.
-She lifted the official ban on Buddhist worship and instigated an impressive revival of Buddhism.
+Buddhist monks were treated as thought they were on the same social level as slaves, and were not allowed to enter the gates of the capital city however during her regime though being violent, she lifted the official ban on Buddhist worship and employed Court painters to draw numerous Buddhist paintings thus instigating an impressive revival of Buddhism that had declined during the Goryeo Dynasty.

-Buddhist Paintings
+The Queen Mother herself took part in many Buddhist rituals and ceremonies and commissioned a number of Buddhist paintings and Sutras more than any member of the Royal family before and after her, much of her personal wealth was dedicated to refurbishing and constructing Buddhist Temples all over Joseon.

+Paintings commissioned by Queen Munjeong

 She commissioned 400 Buddhist artworks and the aim of the commission was to commemorate the opening of Hoeam Temple.
 The project was started in 1563 and was completed two years later.

 The massive commission involved 100 scrolls on each of 4 triads: